From Green-Kubo to the full Boltzmann kinetic approach to heat transport in crystals and glasses: Introduction

 A couple of recent papers \cite{Simoncelli2019,Isaeva2019} have recently generalized these approaches, so as to encompass crystalline and disordered systems in the same theoretical and computational frameworks.
 The two papers differ conceptually in that the first is based on an elaborate generalization of the BKA, based on Wigner's dynamics (WD) \cite{Simoncelli2021}, while the second is a straightforward specialization of the GK theory to solids in the quasi-harmonic (QH) approximation, and dubbed therefore ``QHGK''.
 Notwithstanding, the two approaches give similar results for the heat conductivity, which coincide in the long-life-time limit.
 Even when applied to crystals, these methods provide further insight into the limits of the quasi-particle picture of transport: the quasi-particle group velocities are replaced here with a anti-Hermitian matrix whose diagonal elements are indeed group velocities, and whose off-diagonal elements, which fully determine the transport mechanism in disordered systems, give rise to \emph{inter-band} contributions to heat transport in crystals.

-The conceptual content of these two approaches and the meaning of the physical approximations leading to them are best appreciated in a many-body framework \cite{caldarelli2022manybody}, starting from the GK formula \cite{kubo1957a,kubo1957b}, which states that the heat conductivity is proportional to the integral of the time correlation function of the energy flux, $\langle\hat{J}(t)\hat{J}(0)\rangle$, where $\langle\cdot\rangle$ indicates an equilibrium thermal average.
+The conceptual content of these two approaches and the meaning of the physical approximations leading to them are best appreciated in a many-body framework \cite{Caldarelli2022}, starting from the GK formula \cite{kubo1957a,*kubo1957b}, which states that the heat conductivity is proportional to the integral of the time correlation function of the energy flux, $\langle\widehat{J}(t)\widehat{J}(0)\rangle$, where $\langle\cdot\rangle$ indicates an equilibrium thermal average and here and a caret, ``$\widehat{\phantom{a}}$'', designates quantum mechanical operators.
 In the (quasi-) harmonic approximation, the energy flux is quadratic in the phonon (or, more generally, normal-mode) creation and annihilation operators, $\ha_p^\dag $ and $\ha_p$.
-The energy-flux correlation function is therefore a linear combination of products of four normal-mode operators, of the form $\langle \ha_p^\dag(t) \ha_q(t) \ha_r^\dag \ha_s\rangle$ and $\langle \ha_p^\dag(t) \ha_q^\dag(t) \ha_r \ha_s \rangle$.
+The energy-flux correlation function is therefore a linear combination of products of four normal-mode operators, of the form $\langle \ha_p^\dag(t) \ha_q(t) \ha_r^\dag \ha_s\rangle$ and $\langle \ha_p^\dag(t) \ha_q^\dag(t) \ha_r \ha_s \rangle$ \cite{Isaeva2019}.
 The QHGK approach essentially results from the application of two related, but distinct, approximations.
 The first amounts to factorizing four-point correlation functions into linear combinations of products of two-point ones, such as, \emph{e.g.},

 where $n_p=\langle \ha_p^\dagger \ha_p \rangle=1/(e^{\hbar\omega_p/k_bT}-1)$ is a Bose-Einstein occupation number, $\omega_p$ being the normal-mode frequency, $T$ the system's temperature, and $k_B$ the Boltzmann's constant.
-In the many-body parlance, this factorization is described as the neglect of vertex corrections to the correlation function and referred to as the \emph{dressed-bubble approximation} \cite{caldarelli2022manybody}.
+In the many-body parlance, this factorization is described as the neglect of vertex corrections to the correlation function and referred to as the \emph{dressed-bubble approximation} \cite{Caldarelli2022}.
 Physically, vertex corrections describe the correlation between the decay channels of different normal modes, and their neglect amounts to expressing the propagation and decay of each of them independently from all the others, as if determined by the interaction with a common, mean-field-like, heat bath.
 The second approximation consists in assuming that this heat bath is essentially a white noise, so that its interaction with the normal modes is Markovian, \emph{i.e.} unaffected by any memory effects.
-The Markovian approximation essentially results in a damped exponential dependence of the single-mode Green's functions on time,
+The Markovian approximation essentially results in a damped exponential dependence of the single-mode \emph{greater} Green's functions on time,